Miej/Dynamic_Neural_Manifold/README.md

 - Early into the training, about a quarter of the way into it, the network exhibits a sudden shift in its connectivity / neuron "distances".
 Why?
 How?
 I don't know.

-- Near the end of the training cycle, the accuracy has begun to level off in the realm of high-90% accuracy, while the sparcity loss term is still steadily decreasing.
+- Near the end of the training cycle, the accuracy has begun to level off in the realm of high-90% accuracy, while the sparsity loss term is still steadily decreasing.
 I think this is neat.
 It shows that the network is able to essentially trim neuronal connections that do not contribute significantly to the end-predictions.
 Or it is replacing them by building that knowledge into other existing connections.
 I don't know.

 Cheers.
 Feel free to get in contact if you enjoyed this project.